juanbkm/donor2019/content/stories/improving-river-basin-management-in-the-pyanj.md

 The project also plans to form a regional level Pyanj River Basin (PRB) commission comprising representatives from Afghanistan and Tajikistan.
 The project has begun facilitating consultations with Afghanistan.
 The aim is for Tajikistan and Afghanistan to draft an agreement to form the joint PRB commission and thresh out its institutional structure, implementation plan, and administrative and technical operational procedures.
 The project will also help the planned commission conduct hydro-meteorological monitoring and forecasting.

 While forming these organizations, the project is making the Chubek Irrigation System more energy efficient.
 It will install a sediment-excluding basin to reduce sediment inflow to the irrigation system and build-up along its canals.
 It will modernize and rehabilitate the irrigation and distribution infrastructure, including all its pumping units.
-These upgrades will ensure that the irrigation system can withstand climate change risks anticipated during the next [50 years](https://www.adb.org/sites/default/files/project-document/198876/47181-002-pam.pdf). years.
+These upgrades will ensure that the irrigation system can withstand climate change risks anticipated during the next [50 years](https://www.adb.org/sites/default/files/project-document/198876/47181-002-pam.pdf).

 The project is also working on improving farmers’ capacity to manage their land while enhancing their water use skills.
 Through a series of training and demonstration, farmers, both women and men, were provided with inputs on how to make their farms profitable using agronomic techniques, improved seeds, balanced application of fertilizers, and the establishment of water use associations (WUA).
 Women are actively involved in their own farm lots, but they were encouraged to participate more by joining the project activities, particularly in managing the [WUAs](https://www.adb.org/sites/default/files/project-document/198876/47181-002-pam.pdf).